 The Home Page is organized into two panels:

 We have covered the Locations Panel until now, this is where select the different levels in Simphony (Enterprise, Property, and RVC), but what we haven’t touched on yet, is the Filter located just below the Locations.

 The filter can be very useful when managing a very large enterprise with multiple Properties and Zones.

 Filter: Enter the name of a property, revenue center, or zone to show in the Location tree.

 Exp: Select to expand the navigation tree.

-Show all zones: Select to shows zones in the navigation tree and to include zones in your search. (should always be checked)
+Show all zones: Select to show zones in the navigation tree and to include zones in your search. (should always be checked)

-The Modules Panel shows the different Modules available at the level you have select, they are organized in Tabs and Groups to make programming easier.
+The Modules Panel shows the different Modules available at the level you have selected, they are organized in Tabs and Groups to make programming easier.